Defending champions Dublin get Westmeath in Leinster football draw

-The draw has been made for the first round and quarter-finals for the Leinster football championship.

-Dublin, who are going for their 10th consecutive Leinster title, have been drawn against Westmeath in the quarter-finals.
+Dublin, who are going for their 10th consecutive Leinster title, will kick-start the defence of their Leinster championship in 2020 by taking on Jack Cooney's Westmeath.

-Carlow host Offaly in the first round with the winner playing Kildare while Wexford and Wicklow will face-off against each other for the priviliege of playing Meath in the quarter-finals.

-The final first round match sees Louth play Longford to see who will go up against Laois in the quarter-finals.
+The draw was made this morning for the provincial ties next summer.

+That is the only confirmed quarter-final pairing, with the rest of the teams waiting for the first-round outcomes.

 Leinster Football first round draw: